 When people say they have only two options, it means they got stuck.
 Once people get two options, they start comparing the pros and cons of those two, and forget to think of more.

 As an example, a friend was trying to decide whether to stick with his frustrating job or quit to start his own company.
 I suggested some other options:

 - Build your new company outside of work hours.
 Do this until the income from the new company is 50 percent of your salary; then quit.

 - Show up to your job, but secretly just work on your own company all day.
 Do this until you get fired.

-- Bring your new company idea to your boss, and propose it as a division of their company, so you can stay on salary.
+- Bring your new-company idea to your boss and propose it as a division of their company, so you can stay on salary.

-It takes under an hour, but has always helped my friends feel less stressed, think clearly, and honestly - get excited about a decision that used to feel like a dilemma.
+Great insight comes only from opening your mind to many options.
+Brainstorm them all, from the hybrids to the ridiculous.
+It takes under an hour, but has always helped my friends feel less stressed, think clearly, and get excited about decisions that used to feel like dilemmas.